SAP-samples/teched2025-DA264/exercises/ex00/README_FirstLogon.md

-# Your First Log On
+# Your First Log On with BDC

 > :memo: **Note:** This is an Optional Exercise